Social Media Best Practices for Higher Education

 Content Creation and Repurposing That Actually Works

 Repurpose wherever possible.
-A blog post can become a newsletter feature, a Twitter thread, and a quote graphic for Instagram.
+A blog post can become a newsletter feature and a quote graphic for Instagram.
 One student spotlight can yield five different posts.
+You don't always need new content — reposting timely or seasonal content from the previous year with a small update can be just as effective.

 Bridge the Gap Between Social and Your Website

 Audit your top-visited pages.
 Are they clear, mobile-friendly, and built around what your audience actually needs?
-What’s the next step you want them to take?
-Is that clear?
+Even small changes like adding a relevant testimonial, a clean call to action, or better imagery can make a meaningful difference.

 Keep Listening and Improving